 At 25-years-old, percussionist Ian Rosenbaum is a prolific soloist and collaborator.
 This year he joined the roster of the Lincoln Center‘s Chamber Music Society Two as only the second percussionist in their history.
 His versatility, imagination, and musicality have marked him as a distinctive voice in the field of percussion.
-Rosenbaum performs music for the marimba, including a work for marimba and string quartet by Japanese American composer Andy Akiho for which he will be joined by the renowned Mivos Quartet.
+Please note this concert has changed and will no longer feature the Mivos Quartet.

 Full program to be announced soon.